jenkinsci/jclouds-plugin/README.md

     have an option - \`Cloud (JClouds)\`
 -   Click on \`Cloud (JClouds)\`
 -   Fill in the configuration options
-    -   Profile : the name of the profile e.g, `aws-slave-profile`.
+    -   Profile : the name of the profile e.g, `aws-agent-profile`.
     -   Provider Name: Select from the supported providers.
     -   End Point URL: if your provider API needs an endpoint configuration, add it here, otherwise leave this empty.
     -   Max Number of Instances: The maximum number of instances to run from this cloud at one time.
-    -   Retention Time: How long, in minutes, to wait for a slave to remain idle before disconnecting and terminating it.
+    -   Retention Time: How long, in minutes, to wait for an agent to remain idle before disconnecting and terminating it.
 Defaults to `30`.
     -   Credentials: Depending on your provider, you either need a username/password pair or a username/privatekey pair.
 The first